 This festival is geared towards middle and high school students wanting to discover more about the world of mallet keyboard percussion music.
-The Teaching Artist Schedule is TBD but will include guided practice sessions, marimba clinics, intro to composition clinics, intro to Thai classical music, jazz vibraphone clinics, and performances of guest artists streamed to the public on Facebook (a Facebook account is not required).
+View the Teaching Artist schedule which includes guided practice sessions, marimba clinics, intro to composition clinics, intro to Thai classical music, jazz vibraphone clinics, and performances of guest artists streamed to the public on Facebook (a Facebook account is not required).

 The In-Person Festival at Sarasota High School is free for students in Sarasota & Manatee counties!

 This festival is structured into two different groups: middle school and high school.
 This week is open to students with at least one year of experience in music and who want to discover more about the world of mallet keyboard percussion music.
 The topics include guided practice sessions, marimba clinics, intro to composition and improvisation clinics, art breaks, group projects, music histories of diverse people, and an end-of-week faculty and student concert on Friday at 5:30pm!
 Materials will be provided to all students, and dinner will be provided on the last day.
-There is a free shuttle & vegetarian lunch provided for the In-Person Festival.
+There is a complimentary shuttle & vegetarian lunch provided for students commuting from Newtown.

 2021 Co-Artistic Directors